Playboi Carti discography

-The American rapper Playboi Carti has released three studio albums, four mixtapes, one extended play (EP), seven promotional singles, twenty-nine singles (including 11 as a featured artist), and twenty music videos.
+American rapper Playboi Carti has released three studio albums, four mixtapes, one extended play (EP), seven promotional singles, twenty-nine singles (including 11 as a featured artist), and twenty music videos.
 Under the alias Sir Cartier, he began his career by self-releasing three mixtapes: THC: The High Chronical (2011), Young Misfit (2012), and Sensation (2013).
 These early works marked his early activity in the underground rap scene.
 In 2015, Carti gained widespread attention with his singles "Broke Boi" and "Fetti" (featuring Dash and Maxo Kream), released on SoundCloud.
 After the release of "Fetti", he would release two additional songs, as part of his debut extended play, Death in Tune in May 2015.
 The releases contributed to his signing with Interscope Records and ASAP Rocky's AWGE imprint in 2016.
 His commercial breakthrough came in April 2017 with the release of his debut commercial self-titled mixtape.
 The mixtape peaked at number 12 on the US Billboard 200, driven by the success of the single "Magnolia", which reached number 29 on the Billboard Hot 100 and was certified triple platinum by the Recording Industry Association of America (RIAA).
 Another song from the mixtape, "Wokeuplikethis" (featuring Lil Uzi Vert), charted on the Hot R&B/Hip-Hop Songs chart.

 Carti's debut studio album, Die Lit, was released in May 2018.
 It debuted at number three on the Billboard 200, earning 61,000 album-equivalent units in its first week.
 Praised for its innovative approach to trap music, the album included the platinum-certified track "Shoota", featuring Lil Uzi Vert, which peaked at number 46 on the Billboard Hot 100.
 Following a two-year hiatus, Carti returned with the single "@ Meh" in April 2020, which debuted at number 35 on the Billboard Hot 100.
 His second studio album, Whole Lotta Red, was released in December 2020.
 It debuted at number one on the Billboard 200 with 100,000 album-equivalent units in its first week, becoming Carti's first number one album.
 The album featured notable tracks such as "Go2DaMoon" featuring Kanye West, which peaked at number 30 on the Hot R&B/Hip-Hop Songs chart, and "Sky", which gained widespread acclaim and popularity.